cs-MohamedAyman/Problem-Solving-Training/README.md

 ## [`Level 2`](/level-2/README.md)

-This level simply consists of 24 sheets, 6 sheets on URI Online Judge, 2 sheets on HackerRank Online Judge, 2 sheets on AtCoder Online Judge, 4 sheets on Codeforces Online Judge, 6 sheets on LeetCode Online Judge, and the last 4 sheets on HackerEarth Online Judge.
+This level simply consists of 22 sheets, 6 sheets on URI Online Judge, 2 sheets on HackerRank Online Judge, 4 sheets on Codeforces Online Judge, 6 sheets on LeetCode Online Judge, and the last 4 sheets on HackerEarth Online Judge.

 ## [`Prerequisite Knowledge`](https://github.com/cs-MohamedAyman/cs-MohamedAyman/blob/main/Computer-Science/Data-Structures-and-Algorithms-Training/README.md)
 The prerequisites for level 2 of this training are the basic knowledge for Data Structures and Algorithms like ***(Linear Data Structures - Non-Linear Data Structures - Searching Algorithms - Sorting Algorithms - Divide and Conquer)***.